 An Integrated System of Reinforcing Parts

-As you plan your implementation approach, it's helpful to consider each of the four elements that make up the framework: components, roles, phases, and context.
+As you design your change implementation approach, it's helpful to consider each of the four elements that make up the framework: components, roles, phases, and context.

-- Components refer to the tools, both physical and conceptual, that you will use to implement.
+Components are the tools and techniques that you use to implement a change.
 Components provide structure to your implementation.

 Each of the four elements — components, roles, phases, and context — reinforces and supports the others to form an integrated whole.
-As such, while you don't need to be equally strong in all of them, you do need to ensure all are addressed as you plan your implementation.
-Below, I discuss each element in greater detail.
+While you don't need to be equally strong in all of them, you do need to ensure all are addressed in your implementation approach.

-The Innovation is what you are implementing and should be selected based on its fit to your need, as well as your organizational culture and capacity to implement it.
-The innovation must be defined with sufficient specificity to also clarify what you are NOT implementing.
+The innovation is the change you are implementing.
+It should be selected based on its fit to your need as well as the capacity of your organization to implement it.
+The innovation should also be defined with sufficient specificity to clarify what you are not implementing.

-Finally, every implementation effort requires a Plan and Infrastructure to give it form and provide clarity on how things will be done.
-This includes physical supports (e.g., a place for your team to your work), administrative supports (e.g., managers who provide time for staff to take part in implementation activities) and an implementation plan.
+Every implementation requires a supportive infrastructure to give it form and clarify how things will be done.
+This includes physical enablers (e.g., materials, a place for your team to work), administrative enablers (e.g., managers who provide time for staff to take part in implementation activities), and project management enablers (e.g., an implementation plan, agile planning process.)

 ROLES — Who